dryan/decss/README.md

 * Beginning of deck: home
 * End of deck: end
-* Previous slide/step: left arrow or page up
+* Previous slide/step: left arrow, page up, J or j
-* Next slide/step: right arrow or page down
+* Next slide/step: right arrow, page down, K or k
-* Presenter mode: control + escape
+* Presenter mode: control+escape, P or p (note that control+escape is a system shortcut on Windows)
 * Fullscreen mode: F or f

 Additionally, on touch enabled devices, swiping towards the right edge of the screen goes forwards and swiping towards the left edge goes backwards.